2020 National Pilgrimage

 First Aid - a paramedic and members of the St John's Ambulance Brigade will be on duty.
 In an emergency please get assistance from one of the Stewards.

-Refreshments - in case you forget your picnic - are available in the Norton Room (situated below the Pilgrim Refectory in the Shrine Grounds.)
+Refreshments - in case you forget your picnic - are available in the Norton's Cafe Bar (situated below the Pilgrim Refectory in the Shrine Grounds.)
 After the procession and Benediction, tea will be served in the main refectory.
-There are also several tea shops in Walsingham High Street, the Walsingham Farms Shop in Guild Street and the Norfolk Riddle Restaurant (plus fish and chip shop) across the road by the war memorial.
+There is a tea shop in The Common Place, the Walsingham Farms Shop in Guild Street serves coffee and sandwiches and the Victorious cafe serves a wide variety of food and drink.
+It is situated across the road by the war memorial.

 The Shrine Church will be locked at 11.00 am and will remain locked until after the Mass.
 It will be locked again between 2.20 pm and the end of Benediction.